Why Do Roaches Die on Their Back? | Complete Explanation

 However, if the bug won’t roll back onto its abdomen, it’s because it has become weak or because its nervous system isn’t functioning properly; it will remain stuck on its back.

-When a cockroach dies of old age, its high center of gravity gives it a pull back on the floor, and the weakened muscles and rounded back prevent it from righting itself, particularly on smooth surfaces.
+When a cockroach dies of old age, its high centre of gravity gives it a pull back on the floor, and the weakened muscles and rounded back prevent it from righting itself, particularly on smooth surfaces.

-Do All Roaches Die on their Back?
+Do All Roaches Die on Their Back?

 So, it can be said that almost all the roach species die on their back, but there is no scientific proof for this.